 Fill your brush back up with paint, place brush on the wall, close to the trim edge line.
 Press on your brush to get a nice flat edge on the tip of your brush.
 Once you have a flat edge, slowly move the brush evenly to the ceiling.
 Once the trim line is even and filled, pull the brush down to paint under the trim line.

 Painting trim with Carpet.
-Here is my trick for painting trim that is next to carpet.
-I use a large 4 or 5 inch scraper(or larger) to hold down the carpet while I paint above it.
-Once I paint the small section, I wipe off the blade using newspapers that are lying next to my work area, and move to the next section.
+Here is my trick for painting trim that is next to the carpet.
+I use a large 4 or 5-inch scraper(or larger) to hold down the carpet while I paint above it.
+Once I paint the small section, I wipe off the blade using newspapers that are lying next to my work area and move to the next section.
 I like using this method since I can push down the carpet with the blade and get below the carpet line.

 This is me and my best helper sitting and waiting for Mr. DD to finish the trim painting so I can start to roll.